 What is Obsessive-Compulsive Disorder?

-OCD is a type of anxiety disorder.
+Obsessive-Compulsive Disorder (OCD) is a type of anxiety disorder.
 Typically, someone living with OCD has all-encompassing thoughts, also called obsessions.
 They may engage in activities, or compulsions, that they feel help them control or reduce their obsessions.

 For example, if someone has obsessive thoughts about their fear of germs, their compulsion might be to wash their hands frequently.